For Help Call Us Today We can help you begin the path to recovery.

 He followed up on this in his report on maturing out of addiction and found that while a few had unfortunately not survived.
 The rest had eventually quit on their own and resumed their adult lives.

-Is “Maturing Out” a Viable Option for Addicts?
+Is “Maturing Out” a Viable Option Maintaining Sobriety?

 In looking at this question it is best to have some data.
 Studies indicate the average length of different drug and substance addictions.
 It is very important however to recognize that the following statistics are only averages and are by no means the rule as everyone is different and experiences addiction differently.